Your First Project

 Updating your project

-Once you’ve installed new packages and made other changes to your project locally, you can save those changes to the Platform.
+Once you’ve installed new packages and made changes to your project locally, you can save those changes to the Platform.
 This will allow you to share your virtual environment with other users or different runtime environments (eg. a “staging” or “production” environment).

 To save the changes from your local virtual environment to the Platform, enter